fossi-foundation/cace/README.md

 cace-web
 ```

-For more information about the usage of CACE please have a look at ["Usage Guides"](https://cace.readthedocs.io/en/latest/usage_guides/index.html) in the documentation.
+For more information about the usage of CACE please have a look at ["Usage"](https://cace.readthedocs.io/en/latest/usage/index.html) in the documentation.

 ## Examples